 Standard rooms are decorated in colorful tones of turquoise, fuchsia, yellow, lime and orange.
 But rather than feeling garish, these hues exude tropical good cheer.
-The cabins each have two single beds that can be converted to queen-size, a vanity that doubles as a desk and a shower-only bathroom.
-The oceanview rooms each feature a picture window, though some of the staterooms do have obstructed views.
+The cabins each have two single beds that can be converted to "queen"; the singles are actually larger than standard twins, so when pushed together they're somewhere between the size of a queen and a king.
+They also have a vanity that doubles as a desk and a shower-only bathroom.
+Select outside and all balcony cabins each feature a sitting area with a sofa bed and table.

-Pride of America's standard cabins also include trays with ice buckets and glasses, room books and other reference materials.
+Each Pride of America standard cabin also includes a tray with an ice bucket and glasses, a minibar fridge, a safe and an Internet connection.
 One nice touch is Norwegian's signature -- not to mention much-appreciated and well-used -- coffeemaker with complimentary coffee, cream and two heavy ceramic mugs.
-There is also a mini-fridge and an Internet connection.

-The addition of a balcony extends the "living space" to the outdoors, and since 62 percent of all cabin categories have balconies, even the smallest spaces expand into the Hawaiian atmosphere.
-The 612 balcony staterooms range in size from 179 to 233 square feet, and each features two single beds that can convert to a queen, a sitting area and a floor-to-ceiling glass door that opens to a balcony.
-Each balcony has a small table and a couple of chairs.
+The balcony staterooms range from 179 to 233 square feet.
+The addition of private verandahs extends the "living space" to the outdoors, and because nearly 63 percent of all cabin categories have balconies, even the smallest spaces expand into the Hawaiian atmosphere.
+Each balcony cabin features a floor-to-ceiling glass door that opens to a balcony, furnished with a small table and a couple of chairs.
 There is nothing in the world like sitting on your own private verandah and watching the lava from Mt.
-Kilauea flow into the Pacific at night, or, if your stateroom is on the other side of the ship, gliding past the breathtaking beauty of the Napali Coast, with its jagged outline rising directly from the sea.
+Kilauea flow into the Pacific at night or, if your cabin is on the other side of the ship, gliding past the breathtaking beauty of the Napali Coast, with its jagged outline rising directly from the sea.